fqantonio/GoingInductive/README.md

 # MOTIVATION

 Most of the time the professional, specific, **day-to-day teacher work** data is rarely or never investigated, at least, in the Portuguese educational environment.
 For the teachers, there is no time to look back and work through the data results, the qualitative remarks, or through the statistics.
 And, as a consequence, no robust conclusions are possible.
-Worse, even if someone did it, it's normal to not share it.
+Worse, even if someone does it, it's normal not to share it.

-In my view, both research and discussion with peers are crucial to better adjust our decisions regarding the way students learn today.
+In my view, both research and discussion with peers are crucial to better adjust our decisions regarding the specific strategies, activities and learning flux presented that must also be adapted to the way students learn today.
 The way learning happens and motivation changes, is so fast!
 So, teaching, at least in Portugal, is a very solitary job with all of its directly related drawbacks.

 My **personal goal** was to know if the strategic decisions I did in 2008 were positive for my students: did they benefit from the educational strategic change?
 It was a global benefit or some groups benefited more?
 Does anyone have the same kind of research?
 Can anyone corroborate this results or criticize them?
 Sharing is the way to go in order to exchange results an find knowledge.

-# CONTEXT

-This work includes junior and junior high students of two different schools, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.

 The organizational environment of schools and teachers in Portugal doesn't help this type of research work.
 Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research folows teh same pattern, and when it happens, its just shared at the university level.
 Meaning:
   1 - The crucial planning and individual teacher-student interaction is less important for this organization;